Lucide/REXPaint-manual/manual.md

 Unlike pure text output, `BBCode` retains both the ASCII (stored as unicode) and foreground color.
 Since most forums do not support background colors, those in the image will be ignored.
 (I could add it as a configurable option if there's any demand, since some forums do have background color tags.)

 For now, if you plan to export `BBCode` I suggest filling the background with whatever color the forum uses, so you have an idea of what the image will actually look like; that and load up a taller narrow font more like what a website will use (also to have a better perspective).
-REXPaint only comes with square fonts right now, but others can be found on the web.\
+REXPaint's standard version only comes with square fonts right now, but others can be found on the website's Resources page, or are included in the ANSI version.\
 Another difference you'll notice when copying `BBCode` to a forum is that line spacing will cause a divide between each row, which may or may not impact the image's appearance depending on what glyphs are used.

 **important**: Space characters are usually collapsed when entered into a web browser.
 To avoid this issue and ensure that glyphs are arranged/indented properly in an image, a "hard space" unicode character is used in place of each normal space.
 Copying the `BBCode` from the output text file will also copy these hard space characters normally and maintain the image's appearance, but it seems that secondary copying from within a forum itself does **not** retain the proper spacing—it converts them to normal spaces, which will then collapse.
 The only way around this seems to be always copy the `BBCode` content from the original source text file.
 An alternative is to fill unused image space with the "full block" ASCII character (this is easy to do with the fill tool, and can be done before starting to draw).
 This method can also be used to create makeshift "backgrounds."